sentinel-official/docs/docs/node-setup/revenues.md

 ## How can I verify that my node has successfully passed the Health Check?

-You have two methods to verify whether your node has successfully passed the Health Check.
+You have three methods to verify whether your node has successfully passed the Health Check.

 ### 1 - Node Dashboard

 In the [Node Dashboard](https://nodes.sentinel.co) each node features an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
 Simply paste your `sentnode` address into the search bar.
 Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.

+### 2 - Bursunode Website

+Navigate to xplore the [Bursurnode Website](https://sentinel.busurnode.com/) to access comprehensive statistics for both individual nodes and the entire network.

-### 2 - Manual Check
+### 3 - Manual Check via API

 To verify your Health Check status paste the following link into your browser: `https://api.health.sentinel.co/v1/records/<your_sent_node_address>`